 Real estate investors who specialize in flipping have even more good options.
 Check out the investment property loan comparison chart for a breakdown of several options.

-Wrap-Up: Are HomeReady & Home Possible Loans Feasible as Investment Property Loans?
+Are HomeReady & Home Possible Loans Feasible as Investment Property Loans?

 Yes, with some caveats.